mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

  - Recommendation: Use LDAP Group Sync to automate this process
   - Resource: https://docs.mattermost.com/deployment/ldap-group-sync.html

-- Implement your training plan to end-users on how to use Mattermost
+- Implement your training plan to end users on how to use Mattermost
  - Train on using Mattermost
  - Train on how to use Integrations